ShamserulAwsGeek/Hello_World/README.md

 # Hello_World
-This is just peek into git
+This is just peek into git.
+I wanna be cloud pro.
+I will automize each services through git repository
+I love to learn modern technology.